ska-telescope/developer.skatelescope.org/src/tools/git.rst

 Missing Jira Ticket ID in MR Title
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This check prevents users from raising a Merge Request without A Jira ticket ID in Merge Request title.
+This check warns users from raising a Merge Request without A Jira ticket ID in Merge Request title.
 This will make every Merge Request identifiable with its Jira ticket (through the GitLab/Jira integration).
-To avoid this failure, users should include a valid Jira ticket id in title of the Merge Request.
+The level of this check is a failure, and to avoid it users should include a valid Jira ticket id in title of the Merge Request.

 Docker-Compose Found
 ^^^^^^^^^^^^^^^^^^^^
-This check is to prevent users from using Docker-Compose in their project.
+This check warns users from using Docker-Compose in their project.
 This will make it easier to remove Docker-Compose from the projects as it shouldn't be used anymore (creates issues with the underlying networks).
-To avoid this warning, the user needs to remove Docker-Compose from the project.
+The level of this check is a warning, and to avoid it the user needs to remove Docker-Compose from the project.
 The details of the files involded can be seen in the warning message under the Mitigation Strategy column along with the line numbers where Docker-Compose is found.

 Missing Jira Ticket In Branch Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This check prevents users from raising a Merge Request without A Jira ticket ID in the branch name.
+This check warns users from raising a Merge Request without A Jira ticket ID in the branch name.
 This will make every branch identifiable with its Jira ticket.
-To avoid this failure, users should follow the steps listed in :ref:`master-based-development`.
+The level of this check is a failure, and to avoid it users should follow the steps listed in :ref:`master-based-development`.

 Wrong Merge Request Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This check prevents users from merging their branch without the Merge Request being configured with the right settings.
-To avoid this failure the Merge Request should be configured as listed in :ref:`merge-request`.
+This check warns users from merging their branch without the Merge Request being configured with the right settings.
+The level of this check is a failure, and to avoid it the Merge Request should be configured as listed in :ref:`merge-request`.
 Some of the settings can only be changed by the maintainers.
 These settings are listed in :ref:`merge-settings-maintainers`.

 Missing Jira Ticket in commits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^